jmarkmorris/Verkada/README.md

 This project provides two implementations for monitoring events from a Verkada security system:

-1.  **AWS Lambda Implementation (Recommended):** A serverless approach using AWS Lambda and API Gateway for scalability and reduced management.
+1.  **AWS Lambda Implementation (not yet tested):** A serverless approach using AWS Lambda and API Gateway for scalability and reduced management.
 Located in `src_aws/`.
-2.  **Original Flask Implementation:** A standalone Python Flask application suitable for local testing or environments where a persistent server is preferred.
+2.  **Original Flask Implementation (tested):** A standalone Python Flask application suitable for local testing or environments where a persistent server is preferred.
 Located in `src_flask/`.

 ---